TheDataLeek/website/college/numerical-computation-notes/index.md

 ### Romberg Integration

-For some function $f$, using the trapezoidal rule we can define integration to be
+For some function $$f$$, using the trapezoidal rule we can define integration to be

 $$
 \int_a^b f(x) \, dx = \frac{h}{2} \left( y_0 + y_m + 2 \sum_{i = 1}^{m - 1} y_i \right) + c_2 h^2 + c_4 h^4 + c_6h^6 + \cdots